Eashwarsai/EthereumGuard-I/README.md

 # EthereumGuard-I
 Ethereum address fraud detection application

-When we want to send some ethers to an address we would want to know whether the address is a genuine address or fraudualent one which helps users to stay secured from scams .
+When we want to send some ethers to an address we would want to know whether the address is a genuine address or fraudualent one which helps users to stay secured from scams this application provides us with the information of being fraudalent or genuine based on a list of parameters like ERC20 tokens , no.of transaction , min transactions , avg transactions... so on.

 # Built-With
 - Nextjs